tanmatt/QuoteOfTheDay/README.md

 ### Quote of the day
-Winning is half the battle.
-Losing is the other half. - Humble
+Give me six hours to chop down a tree and I will spend the first four sharpening the axe. - Abraham Lincoln

 ### About the project
 Just a fun project to grab a random quote of the day everyday.